MarcusB86/PursuitLabs-ILP/readme.md

 ### **Learning Objective**

 -Define the purpose of Bubble sort.

--implement Bubble sort in a problem.
+-Implement Bubble sort in a problem.
 -identify the pros and cons of Bubble sort.
 -Learn the syntax for Bubble sort.